pitops/livecable/README.md

 ```

+### Single Page Applications

+Livecable has experimental support for single page applications.
+Please refer to the configuration options on how to enable this.

 ### How it works

 Livecable is built on the idea that the fetched page from the browser does not need user interaction to add client-side code.